local government authority to regulate oil and gas development

 What is the current law?

-why do the proponents want to change the current system?
+why did the proponents want to change the current system?

 have initiatives like this been tried in Colorado before?